 Design an apparatus that can launch bean bags toward a target, in the style of the yard game cornhole.
-The apparatus must take up a maximum footprint of 1m (W) x 1m (D) x 2m (H) and be powered by a single falling sandbag that does not exceed 10 kgs.
+The apparatus must take up a maximum footprint of 1 m x 1 m and be powered by a falling sandbag.
 Find Challenge Specifications below, and any questions about these specifications can be directed to Engineering.Outreach@unbc.ca.